 So, which oneworld, SkyTeam, and Star Alliance airlines haven’t I flown?
 Let me share the member airlines of each alliance, and then I’ll share the ones I haven’t flown.

 American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LATAM, Malaysia Airlines, Qantas, Qatar Airways, Royal Jordanian, S7 Airlines, SriLankan Airlines

-This is my “best” alliance in that sense, because the only oneworld airline I haven’t flown is S7 Airlines (and I’ve had plans to do so for quite a while).
+This was my “best” alliance last time I wrote about this topic, as the only oneworld airline I hadn’t flown was Russia’s S7 Airlines.
+Unfortunately I still haven’t flown the airline, but I’ve had plans to do so for quite a while.

 Aeroflot, Aerolineas Argentinas, Aeromexico, Air Europa, Air France, Alitalia, China Airlines, China Eastern, Czech Airlines, Delta, Garuda Indonesia, Kenya Airways, KLM, Korean Air, Middle East Airlines, Saudia, TAROM, Vietnam Airlines, Xiamen Air